xemu-project/xemu-website/docs/docs/disc-images.md

 You can use backwards compatible titles that are on the Xbox 360 digital marketplace.
 You cannot rip a physical original Xbox game without a mod on the Xbox 360 which won't be specified here.
 If you have digital versions of the original Xbox games then follow what’s below.

-You will need (windows):
+(Windows Requirements) You will need:
 * An unmodded Xbox 360 on version 17349 or later.
 * USB Flash Drive formatted to FAT32 with enough storage
 * God2iso
 * Velocity
 * Xiso creator program (qwix, extract-xiso, etc)

 **Note: Skip if you have external drive with backwards compatible titles already.
-But would be preferred if you use a new drive since it would be hard to tell between Xbox 360 titles and original Xbox titles at first.**
+But would be preferred if you use a fresh drive since it would be hard to tell between Xbox 360 titles and original Xbox titles at first.**

 ### Getting games on drive from an Xbox 360

 1. Plug in your formatted flash drive or external hdd to the Xbox 360.

-2. Go to Microsoft store to install the game and select install or you can copy the game from the dashboard.
+2. Go to the Xbox Marketplace to install the game and select install or you can copy the game from the dashboard.

 3. Select your formatted storage device.